 4: Remember to leave an expansion gap of 15mm between the flooring and walls.
-As stated above additional expansion may be required through the floor for solid flooring.
+As stated above additional expansion may be required through the floor for solid flooring or large areas of engineered flooring.
 This is to be determined by the installer.